-The natural resource objectives, policies, and guidelines for the GMA are divided into five three sections: water resources (wetlands; streams, ponds, lakes, and riparian areas); wildlife habitat; and rare plants.; and natural areas.
-They regulate most uses, except low intensity uses activities allowed outright and forest practices that are administered by each state's Forest Practices Act.
+The natural resource objectives, policies, and guidelines for the GMA are divided into three sections: water resources (wetlands; streams, ponds, lakes, and riparian areas); wildlife habitat; and rare plants.
+They regulate most uses, except activities allowed outright and forest practices that are administered by each state's Forest Practices Act.